 David Johnson (Chairman)

 All Committee members may be contacted through the website email address

 Members £1.50 Non Members £2.50

 *Hands-on Membership is for those members who wish to join in with any of our practical activities.
-Annual membership is for those who just want to attend the walks and talks
+Ordinary membership is for those who just want to attend the walks and talks